DominicBurkart/turbolift/README.md

 compiled for distribution, even if eventually the linker will then remove the completed binary and distribution code.
 - *Turbolift doesn't match the cargo compilation settings for microservices yet.*
+- projects can have relative local dependencies listing in the cargo manifest, but those dependencies themselves should not have relative local dependencies prone to breaking.

 ## Project Goals
 - [ ] support kubernetes.